balrog-kun/nissan-qashqai-can-info/README.md

 | 92 || `05` |
 | 94 || `00` |

-## Engine non-standard service 21 PIDs
+## Other ECUs non-standard service 21 PIDs

-These are some manufacturer-specific service 21 PID/CIDs that can be queried for ECU information.
-They're read in the same way as services 01 and 09 but there are no supported PID bitmasks.
+These are some manufacturer-specific service 21 PID/LIDs that can be queried for ECU information.
+They're read in the same way as services 01 and 09 but there are no supported PID bitmasks for the LIDs after 0x80.
 SID 0x21 is known as "Read Data by Local Identifier" in some protocols.

+Address **745** (Engine ECU / ECM / ECMD?)
+LIDs:
 | PID | Name | Captured value |
 | --: | --- | --- |
 | 80 || `42 42 33 36 41 46 34 42 45 30 36 36 39 52 00 f4 31 0e e6 a1 01 01 01 88` (ascii BB36AF4BE0669R) |